TUDelft-MUDE/book/book/intro.md

 ## Confused?
 That can happen, let us know how we can make it work for you!
 Send an email to [MUDE-CEG@tudelft.nl](mailto:MUDE-CEG@tudelft.nl)

+## Credits and Additional Information

+For more information about the Editors and Authors, how this book is made and how to reuse the material yourself, see the {ref}`credits and license page <credits>`.